Category Archives: Russia

 Then I made the mistake of reading a load of long-form blogs in Russian that really tore into it.
 Basically, those thousands of words boiled down to two objections.
 One: people in the film, especially the underage school pupils, were not treated ethically because Pavel Talankin, the teacher shooting most of the footage, did not have permission to use his footage in this way.
 Two: the director (American David Borestein) manipulated the footage and narration, and even got Talankin to stage some awkward and unlikely ‘political’ scenes that Western audiences would like for dramatic effect.
 As a result of the second point, the charge is that the film distorts Russian reality to such a degree that one cannot take the overall intention seriously.
 Positive reviews among public intellectuals invested in Russia – on the contrary – argued that the film faithfully showed the heavy weight of state indoctrination on children but also the value of everyday resistance against it (in the form of Mr. Nobody – Talankin’s efforts).

 But what is the intention of the film?
-Leaving aside the ‘blurb’ and the pronouncements of the film makers and critics, my fellow podcasters and I discussed this at length [link coming] but even we couldn’t quite agree.
+Leaving aside the ‘blurb’ and the pronouncements of the film makers and critics, my fellow podcasters and I discussed this at length ,but even we couldn’t quite agree.
 Jonny’s point I think was strongest – that the ethical issue is really about how school children get exposed to unethical and manipulative behaviour by politicians and that’s the tragedy.
 In my view, the film is not really about ‘everyday resistance’, however much people would like it to be.
 It’s also not really about indoctrination.
 The best and ‘truest’-to-life parts of the film are about the difficult relationship between Talankin – who is unhappy about the war and the direction of the country – and his mother, colleagues and pupils.
 It’s a classic setting: the bloody-minded ‘free thinker’ unwilling to go along with the absurdity of the stupid system that is beyond his control.

 One Flew Over the Cuckoo’s Nest comes to mind on the dangers of institutional ‘violence’ to the individual.
 There are many precursors in Russian and Soviet cultural production too – which I’m not going to go into here.
 The façade of patriotic education lessons increasingly dominate in a system which demands absurd rituals.
 This distracts (and emotionally is harmful) from the purpose of education – particularly the strong Russian tradition of whole-person ‘vospitanie’ – upbringing as an intersubjective experience which helps develop the moral, socially responsible, and intellectually curious-critical and knowledge-rounded person.
 This is a very Russian-Soviet version of the German idea of Bildung.